ALBURGH PARISH COUNCIL

 - Ref: 2020/1754, 2020/1755 Mill Farm, Mill Road, Alburgh.
 Change of use from agricultural to storage and light industrial.

 This application came to us on the 2nd October, 2020 after our October meeting and comments were due in on the 23rd October, before our November meeting.
-Parish councillors approved this application by a majority and this was submitted to South Norfolk Council.
+Parish councillors recommendation to South Norfolk Council was to support this application by a majority.
 Many residents objected to this application and it was agreed that we would get an extension on the comments date which SNC granted so that it could be discussed tonight.

 An elected speaker for the residents of the village presented a summary of their objections which has been circulated to all parish councillors before the meeting.
 (A copy of this will be kept on file with the minutes and can be obtained from the clerk if anyone wishes).
-After listening to the objections and also additional points raised concerning the National Environment Team and that Mill Road is a cycle route and used for recreation, Mr. Soanes asked parish councillors for their decision again.
-The majority approved.
+After listening to the objections and also additional points raised concerning the National Environment Team and that Mill Road is a cycle route and used for recreation, Mr. Soanes asked parish councillors for their thoughts again.
+The majority; 4:2 still supported this application.
 It was agreed that we would attach some conditions – limitations to working hours, limitations on heavy vehicle movements and concerns about the speed limit in the immediate vicinity.

 Chris Brown, District Councillor after listening to discussions said that he would talk to the planning officer and call in the application so it is discussed with the planning committee.